DevMountain/Day-IX/README.md

 The replaceEntry method needs to find the index of the oldEntry and replace it if it exists.
 It should create a mutable copy of the entries array, check to see if it contains oldEntry, and then if it does find the index and replace object at index.

 ###Step 19: Update the controller to store the dictionary Entries to NSUserDefaults
-- Add a method 'loadFromDefaults'
+- Add a method 'loadFromDefaults' (similar to the loadFromDefaults method currently on Entry)
   - Add a static string for the entryListKey
   - Get an arry "entryDictionaries" from NSUserDefaults for the entryListKey
   - Set self.entries to entryDictionaries
   - Call loadFromDefaults in the sharedInstance method
-- Add a method 'synchronize'
+- Add a method 'synchronize' (similar to the saveToDefaults method currently on Entry)
   - Save self.entries to NSUserDefaults for key entryListKey
+  - This method will need to convert from Entry objects to NSDictionaries before saving to NSUserDefaults (entryDictionary)
   - Call this method at the end of addEntry and removeEntry and replaceEntry methods

 ###Step 20: Update the save method in DetailViewController